 Driver courses - See if completing a driver’s ed or defensive driver course could reduce your overall premium.

-Low annual mileage - If you add a driver to your policy that doesn’t use a vehicle often, ask if you would be eligible for a low-mileage discount.
+Low annual mileage - If you add a driver to your policy that doesn’t drive very often, ask if you would be eligible for a low-mileage discount.

-Vehicles discounts - If the additional driver is only using an older car, check to see if any of its safety features quality if for a discount.
+Vehicle discounts - If the additional driver is only using an older car, check to see if any of its safety features qualify for a discount.
 Perhaps installing an alarm on the car could get you a discount.